-There is never a second chance to make a first impression, right?
+Relative to a DUI trial is a question: There is never a second chance to make a first impression, right?

-The opening statement is the first chance a DUI lawyer has in most cases to explain the defense's theory of the case.
+The opening statement is the first chance a DUI lawyer has to explain the defense's theory of the case.

-- To establish rapport with the jury;
+- Establish rapport with the jury

 Good DUI trial lawyers know that it is not the longest opening statement that is most effective.
 It is important to be respectful of the jury's time, and not repeat points over and over again.
 It is also important to be well organized and prepared.
 Let the prosecutor put the jury to sleep, but don't let your lawyer do it.

-Closing Arguments in DUI Cases:
+Closing arguments in DUI trials

 The closing argument is the DUI trial defense attorney's last chance to talk with the jury and explain his or her theory of the case.
-Although statistically most jurors have already made up their minds by the time closing arguments begin, it is important to either solidify their decision or dislodge it, depending on which way they lean.
+Although statistically, most jurors have already made up their minds by the time closing arguments begin, it is important to either solidify their decision or dislodge it, depending on which way they lean.

 Closing arguments serve to arm jurors with arguments that they can use in the jury room to support their own conclusion when debating against fellow jurors who drew different conclusions.
 From the defense perspective, it is better to have a divided jury than a jury united in the belief that the client is guilty.
-Closing lets the DUI lawyer tie in the subtle points, especially in regards to chemical evidence.
+Closing arguments lets the DUI lawyer tie in the subtle points, especially in regards to chemical evidence.

-Closing is also about letting the jury know that they are, in a very real way, about to decide someone's fate.
+Closing arguments is also about letting the jury know that they are, in a very real way, about to decide someone's fate.
 Whether it is a first offense misdemeanor DUI where the client is exposed to one day in jail, or a fifth offense felony where the client is looking at immediately serving a four year prison term, it is a major decision in the client's life.
 It is the defense lawyer's job to help the jury to appreciate that they aren't just deciding something trivial, but rather something that could devastate a persons personal and professional life.

-In the end, closing arguments are about affirming the credibility of your side of the story, and about poking holes in the opposition's side of the story.
+Opening statements are about showing the jury why the lawyer is there, why the client is a likable person and deserving of the benefit of the doubt, and about setting the tone for the trial.
+Closing arguments are about affirming the credibility of your side of the story, and about poking holes in the opposition's side of the story.
 Just like opening statements in DUI cases, closing arguments do not need to be long or elaborate.
-They should be concise, focused and to the point..
+They should be concise, focused and to the point.